 In terms of deciding whether or not to run after not sleeping well, listen to your body and use your best judgment, keeping in mind that your decision-making ability is likely impaired when you’re tired.

-If you decide to go for a run on no sleep, be careful and mind your safety.
-Check out our safety guide for tips on how to run safely on the roads and trails.
+If you decide to go for a run without sleep, be cautious and prioritize your safety.
+Check out our safety guide for tips on how to run safely on the roads and trails: